-While summer days are usually warm, please note that the playground is in a very shady area and may be quite cool in the morning.
+While summer days are usually warm, sunny and humid.
 Since we begin the day on the playground, please be sure that your child is dressed accordingly.
-Jackets and sweaters can easily be removed as it warms up.
+Jackets and light sweaters can easily be removed as the morning warms up.
+Always apply sun screen to your child before they come to camp each day, include their ears and the back of their neck.